tdean-d2iq/dka100-instructor-tools/README.md

 The DKA100 Instructor Tools kit contains scripts for deploying DKA100 student lab environments for the DKA100 class.
 The kit also can deploy a DKP/Kommander environment in an automated fashion.
 This can be handy if you need to catch up with students, have a student with a failed installation, etc.

 The following scripts are provided:
+- `setup_dka100_[east/west].sh` : these scripts create the DKA100 student lab environments in AWS - ***USE ONE ONLY***
+    - Use the East script for the `us-east-1` region, the West script for `us-west-2`
+    - First argument: number of clusters/students (optional - defaults to 1)
+    - Second argument: instuctor userid (optional)
+- `teardown_dka100.sh` : this script is for cleaning up the DKA100 student lab environments
 - `instructor_dkp.sh` : this script is for automated deployment of the DKP environment
     - First argument: studentX
     - Second argument: ELB DNS